MrMarL/OneBlock/README.md

 - %OB_lvl_lenght% - The length of the level.
 - %OB_next_lvl_name% - The name of the next level.​
 - %OB_owner_name% - The name of the owner of your island.
+- %OB_owner_online% - Returns "online" if the island owner is currently online, otherwise "offline".
 - %OB_percent% - Percentage of level completion.
 - %OB_scale% - Proportional scale of level completion.
 - %OB_top_1_name% - The name of the player with the highest island level.